 Lange holds, in other words, that one object of aesthetic admiration and enjoyment is the relational event of artist A in context C creating something sufficiently novel to provide an audience with a certain type of pleasure.
 Lange explicitly insists that the kind of value he has in mind is “in” the work, but not an intrinsic feature of the (tokens of) the visually identical image type.

 Philosophers who have asked themselves what sorts of things works of art are have had recourse to a bewildering array of received and newly postulated ontological categories.
 The following survey is not exhaustive, but identifies some of the most prominent proposals published in the period focused on in this entry.

-Rudner raised an objection that would find multiple echoes in the literature (e.g., Caplan and Matheson 2004).
-If a work such as Beethoven's Fifth Symphony is an abstract entity, this would have “as a counter-intuitive consequence a denial that Beethoven created the Fifth Symphony” (1950, 385).
+Rudner raised another objection that is often taken up in the literature (e.g., Caplan and Matheson 2004).
+If a work such as Beethoven’s Fifth Symphony is an abstract entity, this would have “as a counter-intuitive consequence a denial that Beethoven created the Fifth Symphony” (1950, 385).

-Here we encounter a paradox, or incompatible conjunction of thoughts each of which has some intuitive appeal when examined separately.
-As Kania (2008a, 22) and Cameron (2008, 295) put it in the context of discussions of the ontology of musical works, the inconsistent triad of propositions may be specified as follows:
+Here we encounter a paradox, or incoherent conjunction of thoughts each of which has some intuitive appeal when examined separately.
+As Kania (2008a, 22) and Cameron (2008, 295) put it in the context of discussions of the ontology of musical works, the triad may be specified as follows: